SolarNetwork/sn-cli/docs/docs/commands/instructions/view-service.md

 Use the [list-components](./list-components.md) and [list-services](./list-services.md) commands
 to discover the available services.

+When generating `CSV` output, the `--full-csv` option will cause valid [Settings CSV][settings-csv] to be generated, which can be directly imported into SolarNode.

 Additionally the **specification** for a service can be shown, which is useful for applications dynamically discovering how to configure the settings.